Meet1903/WebTrek-The-Search-Engine/README.md

 By following these setup instructions, you'll be ready to utilize ElasticSearch for WebTrek seamlessly.

 5. **Download GoogleNews Vectors:** Use [link](https://drive.google.com/file/d/14vA7pvQ-HLbNR9NyYg8TNc6xiaCU5PJ4/view?usp=sharing) to download GoogleNews-vectors-negative300.bin file required for the ranking part.
+Place it under the main directory.

 ## Data Gathering
 I have used two ways to collect data: